Last updated on January 23rd, 2023 at 11:50 am

-- The baby should sleep in the same room as the parents, but not in the same bed.
+- The best place to sleep is in the same room with parents, but not in the same bed.

-- Remove bibs and necklaces from your babies neck, before putting your baby in the crib.
+- Remove bibs and necklaces from your baby’s neck, before putting your baby in the crib.

 - Keep a smoke-free zone around your baby.
 Not just for sleeping, always!

-- Do not over cloth your baby while sleeping.
-Baby should be warm, but not hot to the touch.
+- Do not over clothe your baby while sleeping.
+The baby should be warm, but not too much because she can quickly be overheated.